pbraswell/connect-contacts-rails/README.md

 ### Scaffold the Contact

 Use Rails' scaffolding to create a `Contact` model.
-Delete the migration file and commit the generated files as shown below.
+Delete the migration file and commit the generated files.

 ```
 $ rails g scaffold Contact email firstname lastname phone title